Rust-Simply/iriss-scripts/src/scripts/iriss-03.md

 can additionally contain values.

-We've already talked about two such enums `Option` and `Result` which are two of the most important and widely used types in the entire ecosystem, and we'll talk more about them in the Generic Types section later.
+We've already talked about two such enums `Option` and `Result` which are two of the most important and widely used types in the entire ecosystem, and we'll talk more about them when we talk about Generic Types shortly.

 ((Show code))
 As an example though, enums variants can be structured in either a tuple stype or a struct style: